jake-knerr/chess/README.md

 This makes it easy to understand the state's purpose and effect.

+> Why?
+The structure and state styling will read in a top-down manner instead of forcing the user to jump around the component's definition.

 However, sometimes it may be preferable to define states on the top-level node and cascade down changes to inner content.
 Perhaps to conform to a styling API.

 ```css